Mansab67/Quikkred/bluechip-finmax-main/SEARCH_FILTER_FEATURE.md

 ## ✅ **What Was Implemented**

-The bluechipfinmax platform now has **comprehensive search and filtering capabilities** with fuzzy search, advanced filters, and saved searches.
+The Quikkred platform now has **comprehensive search and filtering capabilities** with fuzzy search, advanced filters, and saved searches.

 ---